trevorwslee/ESP32SlidingPuzzle/README.md

 ![](.README_images/ebaed7cb.png)

-Notice that the IP to connect to the ESP32 board is listed
+Notice that the IP to connect to the ESP32 board shown by the log entries.

 To connect your Android phone to your ESP32 / ESP32S3 microcontroller board via DumbDisplay Android app, open the DumbDisplay Android app and make connection like